 2. First Dance

-3. Live Music at Hawaiian Weddings
+3. Live Music in Hawaiian-Themed Weddings

 Why Do Couples Choose the Hawaiian Wedding Song?

-Connection to Hawaiian Culture
+It Honors Hawaiian Culture

 Should You Choose a Live or Recorded Version?